 Claude Mythos and the End of the Exploit Window: What Anthropic's Restricted Model Means for Every Tech Leader

-Claude Mythos Preview is, by Anthropic's own evaluation, the most aligned model they've ever built.
-It's also the first frontier model they've ever withheld from general availability — not because a regulator told them to, but because it can autonomously discover and exploit zero-day vulnerabilities across every major operating system and web browser.
+On April 7, 2026, Anthropic published a 243-page system card for a model it decided the public shouldn't have.
+Claude Mythos Preview is, by Anthropic's own evaluation, the most aligned model they've ever built — and the first frontier model they've ever withheld from general availability.
+Not because a regulator told them to, but because it can autonomously discover and exploit zero-day vulnerabilities across every major operating system and web browser.
+The safest model they've trained is the one they're most afraid to release.
+That paradox tells you where AI is headed, and what it means for anyone responsible for keeping software secure.

 The Zero-Day Machine

+Point Mythos at a codebase overnight and by morning it has a working exploit for a bug that automated fuzzing tools hit five million times over sixteen years without catching.
 During internal testing, Mythos identified a 27-year-old remote crash vulnerability in OpenBSD — one of the most security-hardened operating systems in existence.
-It found a 16-year-old encoding flaw in FFmpeg that automated fuzzing tools had encountered five million times without catching.
-It chained multiple Linux kernel vulnerabilities to escalate from unprivileged user to root access.
+It found a 16-year-old encoding flaw in FFmpeg.
+It chained Linux kernel vulnerabilities to escalate from unprivileged user to root.
 It executed remote code on a FreeBSD NFS server by splitting a 20-gadget ROP chain across multiple packets.
+It even found memory corruption in a memory-safe virtual machine monitor — by spotting the unsafe keyword in a Rust codebase and exploiting the code around it.

-All of these vulnerabilities were reported to maintainers and patched before public disclosure.
-That's the defensive value of a model like this.
-But the offensive implications are what kept Anthropic up at night.
+All of these were reported to maintainers and patched before public disclosure.
+That's the defensive value.
+The offensive implications are what kept Anthropic up at night.
+In a Firefox 147 shell exploitation evaluation it leveraged four distinct vulnerabilities to achieve code execution — Opus 4.6 managed one, unreliably — and the benchmarks extend the pattern across the board:

 | Evaluation | Claude Mythos | Claude Opus 4.6 | GPT-5.4 |